sentinel-official/docs/docs/validator-setup/rpc/nginx.md

 ---
 title: NGINX
-description: Web Server & Reverse Proxy
+description: A popular open-source web server software and reverse proxy server
 sidebar_position: 4
 ---

 # NGINX

-NGINX (pronounced "engine-x") is a popular open-source web server software and reverse proxy server
+NGINX (pronounced "engine-x") is a high-performance, open-source web server and reverse proxy server.
+It's known for its efficient handling of web traffic and its ability to serve as a load balancer.
+NGINX is widely used to improve website performance, security, and scalability.
+It can also function as a proxy server for applications and offers features like SSL/TLS termination, caching, and content delivery.
+NGINX is popular for its speed and reliability in serving web content.

 ## Installation